Classification of M2-brane 2-torus bundles, U-duality invariance and type II gauged supergravities: Supermembrane theory on a symplectic torus bundle

-The hamiltonian of a supermembrane theory with central charges formulated in the Light Cone Gauge (LCG) on a target space $M_9\times T^2$, the supermembrane subject to a central charge condition, is the following one \cite{mor1, dwhn, mr, gmr, mrt, bgmr, bgmr3}: { }
+Let us review the construction of the symplectic M2-brane torus bundle in this first part of the section.
+The hamiltonian of a supermembrane theory with central charges formulated in the Light Cone Gauge (LCG) on a target space $M_9\times T^2$, the supermembrane subject to a central charge condition, is the following one \cite{mor1, dwhn, mr, gmr, mrt, bgmr, bgmr3}: {